SamSegura/segurachain/README.md

 <h3>To do list:</h3>

--> Improve MemPool broadcast instances.
-95% done)

 -> Complete some parts of the whitepaper and translate it in english.
 (80% done)

 -> Complete wallets balance checkpoint disk cache process.
 (40% done)

 -> Complete Desktop Wallet features and options.
-(67% done)
+(80% done)

 -> Develop the IO Cache Network mode.
 (0% done)